myllynen/byteman-automation-tutorial/README.md

 Average execution time of com.example.proftest.TestUnit.b_int_void [com.example.proftest.TestUnit.b_int_void.exectime.average] : 0
 ```

+In addition being able to publish any statistics we choose from
+unmodified Java applications over JMX, we now can also create the needed
+Byteman scripts for any selected target methods with the utility!

-This concludes the tutorial, the actual Byteman Automation Tool will be
+This concludes the tutorial, the actual Byteman Automation Tool (which
-presented in its own page, see the link below.
+has more features and proper packaging) will be presented in its own
+page, see the link below.

 ## Byteman Automation Tool